-- Low- or moderate-income households and communities (those with incomes below 300% of the Federal Poverty Guidelines; FPG or 65% of the area median income; AMI). - Households that experienced unemployment or increased food or housing insecurity. - Households that qualify for the national Housing Trust Fund (HTF) and Home Investment Partnerships Program (HOME). - Households that qualify for the Children's Health Insurance Program, Childcare Subsidies through the CCDF Program, or Medicaid.
+- Low- or moderate-income households and communities (those with incomes below 300% of the Federal Poverty Guidelines; FPG or 65% AMI). - Households that experienced unemployment or increased food or housing insecurity. - Households that qualify for the national Housing Trust Fund (HTF) and Home Investment Partnerships Program (HOME).

+• Households that qualify for the Children's Health Insurance Program, Childcare Subsidies through the CCDF Program, or Medicaid.